Issue #1629: F-Droid does not respect the GNU free system distributions guidelines

 While the NonFreeAssets (https://f-droid.org/wiki/page/Antifeature:NonFreeAssets) seem to be very similar to the "Non-functional Data" definition in https://www.gnu.org/distros/free-system-distribution-guidelines.html, it has a lot of room for interpretation and makes it way to easy to have differing interpretations.

-#3 Updated by Paul Kocialkowski over 1 year ago
+#3 Updated by Paul Kocialkowski almost 2 years ago

 Once the NonFreeAssets definition is clarrified, verify if the applications using it matches the definition.